datastackacademy/data-engineering-101/week_1/ep2/system_setup.md

 The default command terminal on Mac OS uses **Z Shell**.
 Our course is built on a slightly different terminal called **Bash Shell**.
 Bash is default terminal of Linux based systems which is the ancestor of Mac OS.
 Mac OS has bash already installed but we must configure it to be the default terminal.

-To change your default command terminal to Bash, run:
+To change your default command terminal to Bash:

 1. Open a new command terminal window
 2. Run